mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - In an experiment looking at the difficulty of two video game levels, participants are asked to play both levels taking a short break between.
 However when playing level 1, the participants sat only 3m away from the tv, while when playing level they sat 6m away from the tv.
 The mean score for level 1 was higher than the mean score for level 2.
 However, the distance that the participants sat from the tv is a confounding variable, and the experimenters have no way of telling to what degree sitting further away from the tv made.
 - If a repeated measures experimental design has been used but proper counterbalancing wasn't used.

+### Consciousness
+##### See also state of consciousness

+The conscious experience is often described as being personal, selective, continuous and changing.
+Personal as it is subjective to what you think, see and feel.
+Selective as you can choose to filter out surroundings or focus on something in particular.
+Continuous as your consciousness never becomes empty.
+Changing as there is continual change in your focus and thoughts.

+Since consciousness is described as a continuum, at any particular point you would experience consciousness ranging from total awareness to complete lack of awareness.

+### Controlled processes
+##### See also automatic processes

+Requires selective attention.

+### Divided attention
+##### See also selective attention

+Divided attention is a content limitation.
+Divided attention occurs when you are focusing on tasks that do only requires a minimal mental effort.
+This often occurs when multitasking.

+Divided attention is not impacted much when in an alcohol-induced state or while daydreaming.

+Examples include:
+- Walking while listening to music

 ### Experimenter bias
 ##### See also experimenter effect